gristlabs/grist-desktop/README.md

 # Grist Electron app

 This is an Electron build of [Grist](https://github.com/gristlabs/grist-core/).
-Use with your own Grist documents or documents you trust since there is no sandboxing (yet!).
+Use with your own Grist documents or documents you trust since sandboxing is not yet turned on by default.

 ## Download